Jacksonville’s Top Parks

 Location: 753 Park St, Downtown, FL 32204

-Stockton Park is good for a stroll.
-The sidewalk mixed with brick make for an easy walk along the St. Johns River.
-There are picnic tables and benches if you want to relax and have a snack.
+Located in the beautiful riverfront Ortega neighborhood, this park is ideal for a picnic, an easy walk along the St. Johns River, and fishing.
 There’s also a beautiful gazebo that offers shade while you gaze out onto the river.

-Baldwin Park is home to the Jacksonville-Baldwin Rail Trail.
-The 14.5 mile paved trail is great for getting familiar with your bike if you’re new to it.
+This park is home to the Jacksonville-Baldwin Rail Trail.
+The 14.5-mile paved trail is great for getting familiar with your bike if you’re new to it.
 Bikes and people of all sizes and ages can enjoy this shady, easy trail through a quiet section of Northeast Florida.

 Location: 2 Imeson Rd, Jacksonville, FL 32220

-Mandarin Park is home to tennis courts, playgrounds, a boat ramp and short, easy trails.
+Enjoy tennis courts, playgrounds, a boat ramp and short, easy trails.
 The park also offers good fishing on the pier, nestled alongside Julington Creek.
-This park is really good for families, as there are two playgrounds, one for the littler ones and one for the older.

 Location: 14780 Mandarin Rd, Jacksonville, FL 32223